weijingyu/usaco/1.2/122-Transformations/Transformations.md

 #### OUTPUT FORMAT

-A single line containing the the number from 1 through 7 (described above) that categorizes the transformation required to change from the `before' representation to the `after' representation.
+A single line containing the the number from 1 through 7 (described above) that categorizes the transformation required to change from the 'before' representation to the 'after' representation.

 #### SAMPLE OUTPUT (file transform.out)